 The only difference between the singleton and collection patterns is whether the link contract node itself is an XDI entity singleton or entity collection.

-Both the template and meta patterns begin with XDI variables ({$from} for a template and {$to} for a meta) because they deal with link contracts containing XDI variables outside of the policy expression branch.
+Both the template and governor patterns begin with XDI variables ({$from} for a template and {$to} for a governor) because they deal with link contracts containing XDI variables outside of the policy expression branch.
 The instance pattern does not include XDI variables because they have been instantiated in order to create the instance.

 In the instance pattern, each of the three components specializes the associated $word that follows it, i.e.: